Nonholonomic system

-A nonholonomic system in classical mechanics is a physical system with some constraints that are impossible to be cast into the form of holonomic constraints.
+A nonholonomic system in classical mechanics is a physical system with some constraints and mostly more than two constraints that are impossible to be cast into the form of holonomic constraints.
 That is, a nonholonomic system is a system that is not a holonomic system.
 Intuitively stated, they are mechanical systems with constraints on their velocity that are not derivable from position constraints.
 They are contrasted with classical Lagrangian and Hamiltonian systems, in which there are only constraints on position.

 Definitions

 A system is a holonomic system if and only if all its constraints are Pfaffian and integrable.
 A system is a nonholonomic system, if and only if all its constraints are Pfaffian, but some are not integrable.
 A system with non-Pfaffian constraint does not have a standard name.

 Pfaffian constraint

 In general, consider a system whose state is fully specified by $q = (q_1, \dots, q_n)$.
 Its evolution over time is constrained, in that only certain velocities are allowed, and others are disallowed.

 Consider an upright wheel on a plane.
-Let $\theta$ is the steering angle relative to the $x$-axis, and $x$ and $y$ be the location where the wheel touches the plane.
+Let $\theta$ be the steering angle relative to the $x$-axis, and $x$ and $y$ be the location where the wheel touches the plane.
 Since the wheel can only move in the direction it is pointing towards, we obtain the constraint $\dot x \sin\theta - \dot y \cos\theta = 0$.
 The constraint is rewritten into a 1-form as $\omega := dx \sin\theta - d y \cos\theta$.

 In general, a constraint that can be written as a 1-form in the $(n+1)$-dimensional space of $(t, q_1, \dots, q_n)$ is called a Pfaffian constraint.
 Otherwise it is a non-Pfaffian constraint.